WWE News: Former UFC Fighter Says Goldberg ‘Can’t Wrestle,’ Wants Brock Lesnar

 Obviously, two of the biggest stars in WWE at this very moment are Goldberg and Brock Lesnar who will clash over the Universal Championship at WrestleMania 33 in a week and a half.
 A lot of superstars and wrestlers from other promotions would love to be in their position and some of them feel as if they could be.
-That includes former UFC fighter turned wrestler Matt Riddle who had some strong words for both men.
+That includes former UFC fighter-turned-wrestler Matt Riddle who had some strong words for both men.

 Matt Riddle is a professional wrestler who used to be in the world of MMA but ended up being released from UFC for multiple positive tests for marijuana.
 He went on to sign with Bellator but ended up having to leave the company due to injuries which effectively ended his MMA career.